ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-deploy-config.md

 Currently, Horizon Cloud Service is only used to enforce subscription licenses for Horizon 7.
 License keys for supporting components, such as license keys for vSphere, App Volumes and others, are delivered separately and are not managed by the Cloud Connector.
 These licenses are either managed by {{site.data.keyword.cloud_notm}} or they must be entered into the components manually.
 Over time, more features beyond license management will be available on Horizon Cloud Service for Horizon 7 deployments.

-Review the [VMware Horizon 7 Cloud Connector](https://docs.vmware.com/en/VMware-Horizon-7/7.8/horizon-installation/GUID-4B40CE42-70A8-43B0-A99B-D53A12FC698C.html){:external} for more details on how to deploy the Horizon 7 Cloud Connector Virtual Appliance.
+Review the [VMware Horizon 7 Cloud Connector](https://docs.vmware.com/en/VMware-Horizon-7/7.8/horizon-installation/GUID-4B40CE42-70A8-43B0-A99B-D53A12FC698C.html){: external} for more details on how to deploy the Horizon 7 Cloud Connector Virtual Appliance.
 You need a separate Cloud Connector for each pod.

 ## Deploying desktops on IBM Cloud with instant clone, App Volumes, and User Environment Manager
 {: #horizon-deploy-config-deploy-desktop}